phpMussel/phpMussel/_docs/readme.vi.md

 ※ Tên tập tin có thể thay đổi tuy theo các quy định của cấu hình (xem `phpmussel.ini`).

 ####*LIÊN QUAN ĐẾN CÁC TẬP TIN CHỮ KÝ*
-CVD là một từ viết tắt cho "ClamAV Virus Definitions", in reference to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.
+CVD là một từ viết tắt cho "ClamAV Virus Definitions", in reference to how ClamAV refers to its own signatures và to các use of those signatures for phpMussel; Files ending with "CVD" contain signatures.

-Files ending with "MAP", quite literally, map which signatures phpMussel should and shouldn't use for individual scans; Not all signatures are necessarily required for every single scan, so, phpMussel uses maps of the signature files to speed up the scanning process (a process that would otherwise be extremely slow and tedious).
+Files ending with "MAP", quite literally, map which signatures phpMussel should và shouldn't use for individual scans; Not all signatures are necessarily required for every single scan, so, phpMussel uses maps of các signature files to speed up các scanning process (a process that would otherwise be extremely slow và tedious).

 Signature files marked with "_regex" contain signatures that utilise regular expression pattern checking (regex).

 Signature files marked with "_standard" contain signatures that specifically don't utilise any form of pattern checking.

-Signature files marked with neither "_regex" nor "_standard" will be as one or the other, but not both (refer to the Signature Format section of this README tập tin for documentation and specific details).
+Signature files marked with neither "_regex" nor "_standard" will be as one hoặc các other, but not both (refer to các Signature Format section of this README tập tin for documentation và specific details).

-Signature files marked with "_clamav" contain signatures that are sourced entirely from the ClamAV database (GNU/GPL).
+Signature files marked with "_clamav" contain signatures that are sourced entirely from các ClamAV database (GNU/GPL).

-Signature files marked with "_custom", by default, don't contain any signatures at all; These such files exist to give you somewhere to place your own custom signatures, if you come up with any of your own.
+Signature files marked with "_custom", theo mặc định, don't contain any signatures at all; These such files exist to give you somewhere to place your own custom signatures, nếu you come up with any of your own.

 Signature files marked with "_mussel" contain signatures that specifically are not sourced from ClamAV, signatures which, generally, I've either come up with myself và/hoặc based on information gathered from various sources.